Adaptation of species

 "All the other entrepreneurs, like those who take charge of mines, theaters, buildings, the traders by sea and land, restaurateurs, pastry cooks, innkeepers, etc., as well as the entrepreneurs of their own labor who need no capital to establish themselves, like journeymen artisans, coppersmiths, seamstresses, chimney sweeps, water transporters, live with uncertainty and proportion themselves to their customers.
 Master craftsmen like shoemakers, tailors, carpenters, wigmakers, etc., who employ journeymen according to the work they have, live with the same uncertainty since their customers may leave them any day."

 Say summarised the balance in production and consumption (Law's supply and demand) as the salaries/wages paid to those employed in goods, service and capital goods production units, made up sum total value of consumption or demand which is the same value as the total production or supply in the economy including all included in Cantillon's entrepreneurs.
-Very simplistically this was reduced, by others, to say production creates its own demand, but Say never expressed this relationship in this way, his expression was painstaking and carefully set out and logical.
-Amongst his exchanges of correspondence on this matter were with the English economist Thomas Malthus (1766-1834) who was one year younger that Say.The Cantillon effect
+Very simplistically this was reduced, by others, to say production creates its own demand, Say's expression was painstaking and carefully set out and logical.
+Amongst his exchanges of correspondence on this matter were those with the English economist Thomas Malthus (1766-1834) who was one year younger that Say.The Cantillon effect

 Cantillon was the first to explain how this equilibrium would break down under monetary policy, in his day linked to gold, but his analysis applies even more so today under a fiat currency.
 Cantillon realized that whoever benefited from the monetary policy's first release of money be these gold miners, traders or banks, gained an immediate influx of money spent on a range of goods, services and assets to bolster the wealth of those concerned.
 The differential impacts of this reality over time was to lower the relative incomes and purchasing power of those working in goods, services and capital goods activities while augmenting the wealth and incomes of those handling the initial influx of injected money under monetary policy.
 This has come to be known as the Cantillon effect.
 Real Incomes research (2020) has brought this analysis up to date by identifying the specific encapsulated markets into which considerable amount of injected money flows to the benefit of the wealth and asset ownership of those in these markets.
 These include: